khalido/blog/content/post/PyConAu2018.md

 > Come to this talk if you want to know more about the typing system in Python, how to gradually add it to your codebase and what benefits will your team get in the long run!
 I will also cover some advanced tools like the runtime type collection system, MonkeyType, and the just open sourced type checker, Pyre!

-- Luka Sterbic [git](https://github.com/Sterbic) works at Facebook
+- Luka Sterbic [git](https://github.com/Sterbic) - works at Facebook
 - [talk slides and code](https://github.com/Sterbic/PyCon-AU-2018)
 - why should I care about typing?
   - you can call modules from far away, in a large codebase can be many imports away, so its not clear what kind of data object gets returned
   - with typed codes, its obvious what the input and output is, and in a modern IDE like PyCharm its just one click away
   - for new engineers, typed code makes it much easier to start coding as its both obvoius from the code and there is more context provided by the IDE
 - Are Python types Pythonic?
   - typing in python is optional and doesn't impact runtime
-  - zen of python says explicit is better, reduce mbiguity and readbility counts - and type hints delivers all this
+  - zen of python says explicit is better, reduce ambiguity and readability counts - and type hints delivers all this
   - Guido said so
 - typing 101
   - what needs to be annotated - variables going into a function
   - covers most: `from typing import List, Set, Dict, Tuple`
-  - Union `from typing import Union, Optional` gives a way to return one of a list of objectsm like `Union[User, Page, None]` indicates any one of those three objects can be returned
+  - Union `from typing import Union, Optional` gives a way to return one of a list of objects like `Union[User, Page, None]` indicates any one of those three objects can be returned
     - can also use Optional to indicate return is optional
   - `from typing import Type, TypeVar`
     - `TypeVar` are placeholders
 - mypy is the most commonly used type checker
 - advanced topics: forward references, TYPE_CHECKING, @overload